sarathsdev/dataping/README.md

 of effort in finding a mobile data plan that is the best value for money or the best for their heavy usage needs.
 Thus, this project proposes a recommendation system to aid students in the selection process of a mobile data plan.
-Further, hybrid filtering will be applied in the development process of this system to recommend a few suitable mobile data plans.
+Further, hybrid filtering is applied in the development process of this system to recommend a few suitable mobile data plans.